Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Add Polly to handle retries of errors with scheduling background service, recaptcha service, S3
 - Migrate from FirstName and LastName to Name
 - Login and Register with Github
 - Benchmark performance in a Docker containers to simulate production server
 - Add health check endpoints
+- Limit size of image uploaded to 4MB
 -

 ### List of things if have time: